fictionco/fiction/@apps/factor/docs/getting-started/core-concepts.md

 The [12-Factor App Methodology](https://12factor.net/) was written to highlight some of the best practices you can use to develop a light and portable, developer-friendly app.

-Factor follows along with many of these ideas (Factor is extremely portable and scaleable).
+Factor follows along with many of these ideas (Factor is extremely portable and scalable).
 In comparison with older LAMP based approaches, you'll quickly notice how these topics -- which used to be so painful to deal with -- just seem to fall away into insignificance.

 ## Useful Extensions